paul-ollis/clippets/docs/file_format.rst

 ====================

 Clippets uses a simple, formatted text file to store the group hierarchy of snippets.
-The file is read at start up and written evey time you make any change to a snippet, keyword or group.
+The file is read at start up and written every time you make any change to a snippet, keyword or group.

 You do not need to understand this file format in order to use Clippets,